 Q. My neighbor has a temporary carport in their front yard area.
 What can I do about that?

-Please contact the Neighborhood Services Division at (925) 671-3075 for assistance.
-Neighborhood Services will investigate within two business days, and if a Municipal Code violation is found, we will initiate a code enforcement case until the property is compliant.
+Please contact the Code Enforcement Unit at (925) 671-3075 for assistance.
+If a Municipal Code violation is found, we will initiate a code enforcement case until the property is compliant.